Tides & History of PhysicsPDF

 Tidal theory has closely followed the progress of physics.
 Isaac Newton (1643-1727) (a) presented the first modern theory in his seminal work on modern physics Philosophiae Naturalis, (b).

-The mathematical structure of these equations was then analysed by the great mathematician Henri Poincaré (1854-1912), while William Thomson (1824-1907), better known as Lord Kelvin (on his yacht, photo e), source (http://digital.nls.uk/scientists/biographi es/lord-kelvin/), was behind the first tidal calculating machines.
-These machines simulate the effect of different astronomical periods through so many mechanical mechanisms (photo on the right, source Science Museum in London).
+The mathematical structure of these equations was then analysed by the great mathematician Henri Poincaré (1854-1912), while William Thomson (1824-1907), better known as Lord Kelvin (on his yacht, photo e), source (http://digital.nls.uk/scientists/biographi es/lord-kelvin/), was behind the first calculating machines for tide prediction.
+These machines add the effects of different astronomical periods through corresponding mechanical gear (photo on the right, source Science Museum in London).
+The prediction is limited to a specific location after proper calibration.

 These analog machines were only replaced by digital computers in the 1960s.
+Then the water height and velocity fields are computed by solving the fluid dynamics equations.
 Tidal research remains relevant due to the needs of altimetry satellites and links to the general circulation and vertical mixing of the Ocean.